 To be sure, the title of this post implies her family is right.
 If she is indeed brain dead, she cannot have lived to her 15th birthday.
 But I must stop short of drawing a conclusion about her medical case.

 Steve’s post defended the criterion of brain death, reasonably, in my opinion.
 Outside commentators have published reviews defending the ethics of the physicians in this case.
 See for example this review from the journal Neurology in 2014.
-I certainly have no standing or reason to question their medical judgment; I don’t know the facts.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.